Stories

 Read MoreLoomis Pony Express

-By Doug Schmidt, Franklin Historian Most Franklin, Greendale, and Greenfield area residents have traveled along Highway 36, more commonly known as Loomis Road, but few know the origins of its…
+Most Franklin, Greendale, and Greenfield area residents have traveled along Highway 36, more commonly known as Loomis Road, but few know the origins of its name.
+In the early 1800s, the southwestern portion of Milwaukee County was largely a frontier.
+As townships began to transform the landscape, a pony express…

 Read MoreEarly Franklin Sawmill Was Converted to a Gristmill

-By: Robert Storm An 1840s mill was located in the southwest corner of present-day Whitnall Park.
-Through the years, the site of the mill had been protected by a barn…
+An 1840s mill was located in the southwest corner of present-day Whitnall Park.
+Through the years, the site of the mill had been protected by a barn located next to the mill site.
+The barn was constructed after the mill operation ceased.
+(The little red barn located north of Rawson…

-ALFRED “AL” BLOCK 1928-2018 “Alfred” Al Block, patriarch of the Franklin Historical Society, died peacefully on February 17 at the age of 90 after a long, distinguished life.
-He wore…
+ALFRED “AL” BLOCK 1928-2018 Patriarch of the Franklin Historical Society Al Block died February 17, 2018 at the age of 90 after a long, distinguished life.
+He wore many hats, from teacher and administrator to war veteran and conservationist.
+But above all, he will be remembered as an educator who…

 Read MoreFrom Our Files – Elsie Martin